xvmdvx/FENNECv1/FENNEC/README.md

 GENERAL FEATURES:
 - Clicking COMPANY NAME opens the SOS search.
 - Clicking the STATE ID in the sidebar opens the Coda Knowledge Base in a popup window covering about 70% of the page.
+- 🩺 DIAGNOSE overlay lists hold orders from the Family Tree and now displays all child orders.

 ## Known limitations
 - The scripts rely on the browser DOM provided by Chrome.